 Who has a vasectomy reversed?

-Men most likely to have a reversal are those who are with a different partner from the one when they had a vasectomy, those for whom circumstances have changed, and those who didn’t consider it fully or regret it due to being pressured into it in the first place.
-A significant factor is the age of the man at the time of vasectomy.
-One study published in 1999 finds that vasectomy reversal occurred 12.5 times more often in men who underwent a vasectomy in their 20s than in men who were older.2Potts J, Pasqualotto F, Nelson D, Thomas A, Agarwal A. Patient characteristics associated with vasectomy reversal.
-J Urol.
-1999;161(6):1835-1839. https://www.ncbi.nlm.nih.gov/pubmed/10332448
+Men most likely to have a reversal are those who are with a different partner from the one when they had a vasectomy, in fact, the strongest predictor of request for reversal is a change in marital status.2 A significant factor is the age of the man at the time of vasectomy.
+One study published in 1999 finds that vasectomy reversal occurred 12.5 times more often in men who underwent a vasectomy in their 20s than in men who were older.3

 Is it possible to get pregnant after this procedure?

-There are many factors involved here.
-Antisperm antibodies (in both men and women) being one potential issue.
+An important predictor of reversal success is the time since vasectomy, as the longer, the amount of time that passes, the less likely successful reversal becomes.4 There are many other factors involved as well.
+Antisperm antibodies (in both men and women) is one potential issue.
 About 60% of men have an increase in detectable anti-sperm antibodies after their vasectomy.
-This may affect the ability to get your wife pregnant post reversal.
+This may affect the ability to get your partner pregnant post-reversal.
 Age of the woman and time since reversal are also factors that may have an influence.
-One study published in 2003 found that “Microsurgical vasectomy reversal may have higher success rates when performed for couples with the same female partner”.3Kolettis P, Woo L, Sandlow J. Outcomes of vasectomy reversal performed for men with the same female partners.
-Urology.
-2003;61(6):1221-1223. doi:10.1016/s0090-4295(03)00023-2
+One study published in 2003 found that “Microsurgical vasectomy reversal may have higher success rates when performed for the same couples getting back together”.5

 Is pregnancy possible without a vasectomy reversal?